 - There is a compelling case for using Tai Chi as an adjunct to standard medical treatment for the prevention and rehabilitation of many conditions commonly associated with age

-Join us on Saturdays - Tai Chi enthusiasts from the Washington, DC area gather on Saturdays for a Tai Chi class.
+Join us on Tuesdays - Tai Chi enthusiasts from the Washington, DC area gather on Tuesdays for a Tai Chi class.